vib-bic-training/HPC_bioimage_analysis/Chapters/chapter6.md

 apptainer exec cellpose_3.1.0_cv1.sif cellpose --help apptainer run cellpose_3.1.0_cv1.sif cellpose --image_path ../training/2024/cellpose/hdab_fat_cells_2d.tif --pretrained_model cyto3
 ```
+- Exercise: what is the issue with this container?
 #### Using complex or customed containers
 If you cannot find the container that you need, then you have to build it.
 However, learning how to build and maintain containers has a steep learning curve.